DKrautkramer/on-call-status/README.md

 - shows a list of departments
 - allows adding and removing of departments

-The demo uses local storage to get/save any changes to users or departments mainly for demo purposes.
+The demo uses local storage to get/set any changes to users or departments mainly for demo & local build purposes.
 A default data set will be assigned if no local storage exists.

+## How it works

+This SPA is using Vue.js.
+- vue-router to handling routing/component loading
+- vuex is used for state management
+- Webpack is used for running dev build with hot reloading as well as building minified production output files.
+- ES6 is used because awesome

 ## Local Build Setup